pivotal-cf/docs-pks/installing-cli.hbs.md

 ---

-This topic describes how to install the VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI).
+This topic describes how to install the {{  vars.product_full }} Command Line Interface (TKGI CLI).